verygoodsecurity/vgs-collect-ios/README.md

 }
 ````

-# Styling you VGS text fields
+# Styling your VGS text fields

 You can use general property for customise your text fields.